Article updated on 1/13/2019

 FSEOG – You must meet Pell eligibility requirements and demonstrate exceptional financial need.
 Financial aid award of between $100 and $4,000 depending on when you apply as well as other factors.

 Students can find details on state grants on their state’s department of education website.
-During the 2007-08 school year, 16% of all undergraduates received grants averaging $2500 from their state government.
+Available grants range from $300-$7,500 per year and typical awards have been averaging $2500 in the past .

 Financial Aid for Minorities